andrefmonteiro/andremonteiro.me/content/portfolio/organizify.md

 - **Scope creep is real:** shipping fundamental value is better than delaying (supposedly) ideal value.
 It takes discipline to stay on track.
 - **Backend and API security patterns:** server-side proxy pattern, secure credential management, and token handling.
 Making diagrams helps.
-- ***"Has anyone done this before?"* as a heuristic:** had I immediately searched for "Nuxt Supabase", instead of defaulting to reading the Supabase documentation for JS, and I could have saved a lot of time.
+- ***"Has anyone done this before?"* as a heuristic:** it will make the process of reading documentation much better.
 - **Ideas are important, but don't fall in love with them:** you might just have to take a different route.